 - i.
-THDCIL has been conferred with the Prestigious CSR Times Award for its outstanding achievement in Corporate Social Responsibility Initiatives with a focus on 'Water Conservation and Management' under the 10th National CSR Summit & CSR Times Award, 2023; conference on the theme: "Achieving SDGs Through CSR In Developing Economics: Role of G20 Nations", organized by The CSR TIMES on 21st August 2023. - ii.
-THDCIL has been conferred with Public Relations Society of India (PRSI), National Awards, 2023 under the category "Most Impressive Event Management" (Second Prize) at International Public Relations Festival-2023 at New Delhi on 25th Nov 2023. - iii.
-THDCIL was conferred with SCOPE Meritorious Award for Best Practices in Human Resource Management on 18th January 2024 in New Delhi, for 2016-17. - iv.
+THDCIL has been conferred with the Prestigious CSR Times Award for its outstanding achievement in Corporate Social Responsibility Initiatives with a focus on 'Water Conservation and Management' under the 10th National CSR Summit & CSR Times Award, 2023; conference on the theme: "Achieving SDGs Through CSR In Developing Economics: Role of G20 Nations", organized by The CSR TIMES on 21st August 2023. - THDCIL has been conferred with Public Relations Society of India (PRSI), National Awards, 2023 under the category "Most Impressive Event Management" (Second Prize) at International Public Relations Festival-2023 at New Delhi on 25th Nov 2023. - THDCIL was conferred with SCOPE Meritorious Award for Best Practices in Human Resource Management on 18th January 2024 in New Delhi, for 2016-17. - iv.
 THDCIL has been conferred with "Narakas Rajbhasha Vaijyanti" award for the year 2022-23 on 29th January 2024. - v.
-THDC India Limited has been conferred with the prestigious 1st Prize for 'Advancement in Green Mobility' at 6thElets National Energy Summit on 29 Feb 2024.
+THDC India Limited has been conferred with the prestigious 1st Prize for 'Advancement in Green Mobility' at 6th Elets National Energy Summit on 29 Feb 2024. - vi.

-- vi.
 THDC India Limited has been awarded in the Gold Category for the prestigious "The GEEF Global Environment Award 2024" in the Power Industry on 20th March 2024. - vii.
-THDCIL is certified as a 'Great Place To Work' and this prestigious certification is issued by Great Place To WorkTM, India in June 2024. - viii.
-THDCIL has been Conferred with the PSU Leadership and Excellence Award 2024 under the 'Leadership in Digital Transformation' category on 21st June 2024 at New, Delhi. - ix.
+THDCIL is certified as a 'Great Place To Work' and this prestigious certification is issued by Great Place To WorkTM, India in June 2024.

+Sh.
+R.K.
+Vishnoi, CMD & Sh.
+Shallinder Singh, Director(Personnel) with certification of Great Place to Work viii.
+THDCIL has been Conferred with the PSU Leadership and Excellence Award 2024 under the 'Leadership in Digital Transformation' category on ix.
 THDCIL has been conferred with Public Relations Society of India (PRSI), National Awards, 2023 under the category "Most Impressive Event Management" (Second Prize) at the International Public Relations Festival-2023 at New Delhi on 25th Nov 2023.